- Chronic stress can impair memory and decision-making. Vacations provide a chance for your body and mind to recharge.

 Researchers from the University of Calgary found that physical activity – even relatively mellow activities like golf – reduced job-related stress in a study of 900 lawyers.

 If you’re not the biking/hiking/adventuring type, build some walking into your time off.
 Amble around a botanical garden, explore an interesting neighborhood, or take a morning or evening stroll.

 4. Better sleep makes everything better

-Even if you’re sleeping like a wee little baby at night, don’t be afraid to indulge in naps.
+Even if you’re sleeping like a baby at night, don’t be afraid to indulge in naps.
 Talk about luxury!
 We tend to get the most restful sleep in cooler environments with plenty of fresh air.
 If possible in your location, you could even try sleeping on your balcony, camped outside, or just with a window open.

 5. Time with loved ones causes a surge of oxytocin

 Being with people we care about stimulates the release of oxytocin, the neurochemical responsible for feelings of trust and social support.
 It also mediates stress and boosts overall well-being.
 Look for ways to include family members and other special people in your time off.
 Getting out on a hike with your partner might remind you why you love them in the first place.

 Find awe in your daily life to keep the vacation vibes alive

 Integrating some of those new and novel experiences into your everyday life can make the benefits of your time off last longer.
 Could brunch become a regular part of your weekends?
 Might you make a habit of stopping to take in little moments of awe instead of rushing past them like you used to?